 TMS motor mapping in stroke

-Transcranial magnetic stimulation can be used to non-invasively inject a current and generate neuronal activity within the primary motor cortex.
-The neuronal activation travels through the corticospinal tract and the … Read More
+Transcranial magnetic stimulation (TMS) can be used to non-invasively induce a current and generate neuronal activity within the primary motor cortex.
+The neuronal activation travels through the corticospinal tract and … Read More

 EM versus optical tracking in neuronavigation

 During neuronavigation, the 3D position and angle of the TMS coil, a digitizing stylus and the head of the patient typically must be known at all times.
 Position tracking can … Read More

 - A reclining comfortable TMS treatment chair.